-Council of 26 February 2014 on the harmonization of the laws of the Member States relating to electromagnetic compatibility (EMC).
-2014/30/EU is met by evaluation of the physical nature to the EMC protection requirement.
-Electromagnetically passive or "benign" devices are excluded from the scope of the Directive 2014/30/EU, however they
+2004 on the approximation of the laws of the Member States relating to electromagnetic compatibility and all applicable amendments.
+2014/30/EC is met by evaluation of the physical nature to the EMC protection requirement.
+Electromagnetically passive or "benign" devices are excluded from the scope of the Directive 2014/30/EC, however they also meet the protection requirement and intent of the in potentially explosive atmospheres.

-ATEX - Potentially Directive 2014/34/EU on the harmonization of the laws of the Member

-Explosive States relating to equipment and protective systems intended for use in
+ATEX Potentially Explosive Atmospheres Directive 2014/34/EU on the harmonisation of the laws of the Member States relating to equipment and protective systems intended for use